tambovchanin/macos-sierra-sane-binaries/README.md

-# TWAIN SANE Interface for MacOS X
+# TWAIN SANE Interface for MacOS Sierra

 Repo contains compiled binaries for MacOS Sierra.
 All sources get from [Sane] Official site